 There were a few new landmark Halloween films

 One thing that was at the end of its hype though, was troll dolls.
 Though they’d come and gone for decades, their turn of the decade (1990) resurgence was fading fast.
-For several years they were all over the place and being marketed to death, but now that they were on the outs what better thing to do than jump the shark, revamp the concept, and make a TV show about a whole team of troll dolls…. that are also an extreme rock band and also a bunch of beefy warrior archetypes and also wear large magically powered jewels on their chests.
-Thus, Stone Protectors premiered in 1993 and was actually green lit riding that whole concept but understandably, it only lasted a season.
-It was a shoddy cartoon and just plain hurt to watch and of course, action figures and other merchandise followed.
+For several years they were all over the place and being marketed to death, but now that they were on the outs what better thing to do than jump the shark, revamp the concept, and make a TV show about a whole team of troll dolls…. that are also an extreme rock band… and also a bunch of beefy warrior archetypes… and also fight evil alien beings… and also wear large magically powered jewels on their chests.
+Thus, Stone Protectors, actually green lit with that concept, premiered in 1993, but only lasted a season.
+It was a shoddy cartoon and just plain hurt to watch but of course, action figures and other merchandise followed.

-Naturally, why not squeeze the last drop of marketability out of the troll doll craze and show by making a game of the rebranded dead trend – A WHOLE YEAR LATER.
-Thus, the SNES got a Stone Protector game in mid 1994.
+Naturally, why not squeeze the last drop of marketability out of the troll doll craze and show by making a game of the rebranding of the dying trend – a whole year later!
+Thus, the SNES got a Stone Protectors game in mid 1994.
 Kemco lent its proud name to this game’s release which begins with a pretty neat intro that gives the players the full Stone Protectors back story.
 The evil Zok invades the palace of Mythrandir, home of Princess Opal.

 The Palace of Mythrandir

 Zok, with his henchman Zink and various thugs make their way in, but Opal orders her collection of magic stones to flee the premise before they’re nabbed by our villain.

 All the jewels just fly away and escape – save for one that Zok ultimately captures.